 From falsely portrayed historical figures to inaccurate social patterns, historical errors in Gladiator abound.
-The bad history in the film doesn’t mean that it is a bad movie.
-It just means that viewers should turn to a history book, rather than this sword-and-sandals epic, to learn a thing or two about the Roman world.
-Check out all the things that are historically inaccurate in Gladiator.
+The bad history in the film doesn’t make it a bad movie, it just means that viewers should turn to a history book – rather than a sword-and-sandals epic – to learn facts about the Roman world.
+Check out all the things that are historically inaccurate in Gladiator below.

-One of the most dramatic, heartbreaking moments in the film happens within the first 35 minutes: Commodus, the troubled, wounded son and expectant heir of Emperor Marcus Aurelius, strangles his father when he learns that he intends to revive the republic and make Maximus the protector of Rome.
-It's a chilling moment that succictly tells the audience everything it needs to know about Commodus.
+One of the most dramatic, heartbreaking moments in the film occurs within the first 35 minutes: Commodus, the troubled son and expectant heir of Emperor Marcus Aurelius, slays his father when he learns that the Emperor intends to revive the republic and appoint Maximus as Rome's protector.
+The chilling moment succinctly communicates volumes about Commodus's character and volatile disposition.
 The only problem?
-The young Emperor never actually killed his own father.
+The young heir never actually killed his own father.

-Marcus Aurelius died in 180 AD while leading a military campaign against northern Germanic tribes.
-While historians still debate what specifically caused his death (some claim it was the plague, since it had stricken his army), one thing is for certain: he did not die at the hands of his son and heir.
-In fact, his health had been deteriorating for a while before he passed away.
+Marcus Aurelius passed in 180 AD while leading a military campaign against northern Germanic tribes.
+While historians still debate what specifically caused his end – the most popular guess is the plague – he certainly did not perish at the hands of his son and heir.
+In fact, his health had been deteriorating for quite some time before his passing.

 Lucilla Didn't Get A Happy Ending